radialsolutions/radialdocs/README.md

 Radial is currently developing a REST API to simplify the process of engineering simply supported beams.
 This is an extension of a tried and tested Excel workbook developed by Radial/Cantilever Connections.

+The API exposes a single POST endpoint at: https://api.radialapp.com/simple-support

 - [Radial Simple Support API](#radial-simple-support-api)
   * [Body (Inputs)](#body--inputs-)